 Repellents are not effective.
 Raccoons will eventually get used to bright lights or loud music.
 Mothballs are dangerous and ineffective.
 The only exception is raccoon eviction fluid, and that only works if a mother raccoon has a nest of young raccoons in your attic.

 At Trutech, our raccoon removal process includes cage traps, clean-up and sanitization, and exclusions.
 Once we ensure the raccoons are gone, we clean up the mess.
 We apply sanitization agents on latrine sites and ectoparasite treatments to exterminate the fleas and ticks.
-The final step is to protect your home from future raccoon problems.
+The final step in raccoon removal is to protect your home from future raccoon problems.
 We identify all current and potential entry points and seal the house.